 In silence, we come to meet ourselves, where we are, as we are, and accept the reality of our complicated and messy nature.
 We come to recognize what pushes our buttons, the places that scare us, our innermost motivations, the root of our anger, and the source of our tears.

 This process is an ongoing one.
 It takes time, patience, and the willingness to keep putting one foot in front of the other, despite the discomfort and many setbacks along the way.

-One of my teachers used to describe the process of going deeper and looking at our tendencies, motivations and longings closely, as the “peeling back of the many layers of an onion.”
-We peel one layer, but there’s yet another one to peel back, and another, and we keep peeling until we reach the heart of the onion.
-The heart of the onion being the truth of who we are and what our place in the universe is.
+One of my teachers used to describe the process of going deeper and looking at our tendencies, motivations, and longings closely, as the “peeling back of the many layers of an onion.”
+We peel one layer, but there’s yet another one to peel back and another, and we keep peeling until we reach the heart of the onion.
+The heart of the onion is the truth of who we are and what our place in the universe is.

 I remember one of the first retreats I participated in, at a meditation center in upstate New York, in the 1980s.
 There were over 2,000 participants from all over the country.
 The meditation hall was always packed.
 I’d sit, cross-legged on the floor to listen to the talks, chant, and meditate.
 Invariably and as soon as I’d make myself comfortable, someone would walk by and step on my hands or nudge me and ask me to move.

 It wouldn’t take long for me to lose my focus and have my buttons pushed.
 “What the heck?
 Watch where you’re going buddy,” I’d think, and I’d feel frustration and anger rise inside.
 I mean really, can’t a girl just be left alone to sit quietly and meditate?
 Geez!

 When I finally had enough, I met a friend and let it all out.
 I went on and on about the lack of consideration in other people.
 He looked at me and smiled.
 “What is really going on?” he asked.
 “You know all this is part of the practice.”
 I had to stop and think.